-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-This medicine may cause you to have extra fluid or to gain weight.
+This medicine may cause you or your child to have edema (body swelling) or to gain weight.
 This may cause problems for people with heart failure.
-If these side effects are bothersome, check with your doctor.
+Talk with your doctor if you have concerns.

 Do not suddenly stop taking pregabalin without checking first with your doctor.
-Your doctor may want you to gradually reduce the amount you are taking before stopping it completely.
+Your doctor may want you or your child to gradually reduce the amount you are taking before stopping it completely.
 Stopping the medicine suddenly may cause seizures or side effects such as dizziness, diarrhea, nausea, headaches, vomiting, irritability, trouble with sleeping, nightmares, or tingling feelings.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.

 To provide you with the most relevant and helpful information, and understand which

 information is beneficial, we may combine your email and website usage information with

 other information we have about you.
 If you are a Mayo Clinic patient, this could

 include protected health information.
 If we combine this information with your protected